 BREWERS CLICK HERE

-Congratulations to the winners of the 2012 Best Oktoberfest Microbrew Competition.
+Congratulations to the winners of the 2014 Best Oktoberfest Microbrew Competition.
+Special thanks to Paul Shick of SNOBs and the 27 judges who helped determine the winners from amongst 84 entries.
 Here are the results:

 Category 1.
 Classic Oktoberfest: